Grilled Salmon Collar with Ponzu Sauce

 Every few years California gets a great salmon season, and when that happens we eat a lot of salmon.
 On the boats I fish, I see lots of people getting their fish filleted and happily walking away with slabs o’salmon.

 They’re happy, but I can’t help but feel sorry for them: They just left the best part of the salmon with the mate: the salmon collar.

-I’ve been a mate before, although not on a salmon boat, and I know that what the clients leave behind is often the best part of the fish.
+I’ve been a mate before, and I know that what the clients leave behind is often the best part of the fish.
 In no case is this more stark than with salmon collars.

 What is a fish collar?
 It is the part of the fish behind the head and gills that extends to where you sliced off the fillet.
 It includes the pectoral fins.
 If you’ve ever eaten hamachi kama at a sushi restaurant, that’s the collar from a yellowtail jack.